Paolo Emilio Taviani

 Paolo Emilio Taviani (6 November 1912 – 18 June 2001) was an Italian political leader, economist, and historian of the career of Christopher Columbus.
-He was a partisan leader in Liguria, a Gold Medal of the Italian resistance movement, then a member of the Consulta (National Assembly gathered to direct the transformation of the monarchy into a Republic) and the Constituent Council, later of the Italian Parliament from 1948 until his death.
+He was a partisan leader in Liguria, a Gold Medal of the Italian resistance movement, then a member of the Consulta (the national assembly gathered to direct the transformation of the monarchy into a republic) and the Constituent Assembly, later of the Italian Parliament from 1948 until his death.
 Several times minister in the Republic's governments.
-He was author of studies on economics and important works on Christopher Columbus, University professor and journalist.
+He was author of studies on economics and important works on Columbus, university professor and journalist.

-Giorgio Napolitano, the then-President of the Republic of Italy, described him as such: "Eminent political and government figure who for decades continued to bear witness to the diversity of ideals that inspired the Resistance."
+Giorgio Napolitano, the then-President of the Italian Republic, described him as an "eminent political and government figure who for decades continued to bear witness to the diversity of ideals that inspired the Resistance."

 Biography

 Early years (1912–1943)

 Taviani was born in Genoa on 6 November 1912.
 His mother, Elide Banchelli, was an elementary school teacher.
 His father, Ferdinando, was a headmaster and one of the founders of the Genoese section of the Italian People's Party (1919).
 After graduating from the Classical “Liceo”, Taviani went on to university where he earned a law degree in 1934.
 The same year he obtained his journalist's license and began working for various Catholic oriented newspapers.
 In 1936 he obtained a second degree in social sciences from the prestigious Scuola Normale Superiore of Pisa (Collegio Mussolini i.e. present day Sant'Anna School of Advanced Studies) and in 1939 he earned a third degree in Letters and Philosophy from the Catholic University of Milan.
 The next year he was professor of History and Philosophy in the public “Licei” as well as assistant lecturer in geography at the University of Genoa.
 From 1943 he was professor of Demographics in the Faculty of Law in Genoa.